fourkitchens/dev2-playbooks/README.md

 Ansible Scripts:
 --

 Ansible deployment scripts, located in the ```deploy``` directory can be used for common deployment tasks.
+Deployment commands can be run on a development server using the following syntax, however to use them in a Vagrant virtual machine you'll need to use the bash script located below.
 ```
 $ ansible-playbook -i hosts deploy/user-add.yml
 ```